 Refreshing Easter Drinks

-Now when it comes to the drinks you're in luck because in Ramadan we also crave really refreshing drinks, so these 3 drink recipes will come in handy; Strawberry coconut water smoothie, lavender lemonade, pineapple kiwi smoothie.
+Now when it comes to drinks, you're lucky because in Ramadan we also crave refreshing drinks, so these 3 drink recipes will come in handy: Strawberry coconut water smoothie, lavender lemonade, pineapple kiwi smoothie.

-Now for Suhoor, make it an egg easter celebration with creative delicious egg and omelette recipes.
+Now for Suhoor, make it an Easter-egg celebration with creative delicious egg and omelette recipes.
 Check out these 10 egg recipes right here.

 Find out how to make the most delicious recipes from our Kitchen section here.